 If you have more than three of these symptoms, you could be showing the signs of diabetes.
 The American Diabetes Association has a great website full of information at www.diabetes.org.

-A study found that that the chance of developing metabolic syndrome, a condition which can lead to diabetes, rose by 26% every extra hour a woman spent sitting past three hours, no matter how much exercise she participated in.
+A study found that the chance of developing metabolic syndrome, a condition that can lead to diabetes, rose by 26% every extra hour a woman spent sitting for three hours, no matter how much exercise she participated in.

 Metabolic syndrome involves a group of conditions that, when they occur at the same time, put a woman at a risk of developing type 2 diabetes and cardiovascular disease, including heart attack and stroke.